ipedrazas/pycones-docker/tutorial/bash/README.md

 ## Restart flag

+In my experience, restarting containers don't work well, use it at your own risk and suffering.

 If your container has stopped because of a failure you can configure docker to restart it using the `--restart` flag.

 The flag will check the return code and it will make a decission whether or not to restart it.
 By default, containers are not restarted.